efranzin/citations/README.md

 * `-a/--authors NUMBER_OF_AUTHORS`, results with a given number of authors or less, e.g. 10
 * `-r/--reversed`, sorts the items in chronological order

-Default values are `E.Franzin.1` for the BAI, `article` for the collection and all the corresponding items in the Inspirehep database are sorted from the most recent.
+The default value for collection is `article`, and the items are sorted from the most recent.

 ## About the hit date